FREIGHT SERVICES TERMS AND CONDITIONS

-A. Arrive will select Carriers, using the following criteria:
+A. Broker will select Carriers, using the following criteria:

 ii.
-Verifying the Carrier’s insurance coverage, with coverage not less than:
+For United States Carriers, verifying the Carrier’s insurance coverage, with coverage not less than:

-B. Arrive will require by written contract, that each Carrier providing transportation services agree:
+B. Broker will require by written contract, that each Carrier providing transportation services agree:

 i.
-That it is duly and legally licensed under applicable state, provincial and federal law to provide transportation services, that it does not have an unsatisfactory safety rating issued by the United States Department of Transportation or any state or provincial authority with jurisdiction over its operations and that it will comply with all applicable federal, state, provincial and local laws,
+That it is duly and legally licensed under Applicable Law to provide transportation services, that it does not have an unsatisfactory safety rating issued by the United States Department of Transportation or any state or provincial authority with jurisdiction over its operations, as applicable, and that it will comply with all Applicable Law,

 ii.
 That it is performing services pursuant to contract, and